 if you don’t directly see the extension or expansion tool on your platform, click on the insert option.

 Some platforms have only Fibonacci expansion, it’s ok.
 You can use any!

 Let’s now see how the expansion level targets would look on chart;

-- Double click on the expansion line and then pull to point marked C. Do the same for the second position
+- Double click on the expansion line and then pull to point marked C.

 The common take profit targets (Tp) levels on the extension tool are 61.8 and 100% extension levels.

-Fibonacci extensions also give the option for adding more levels in case price hangs in between the levels you can add a level to identify the levels of support and resistance.
+Fibonacci extensions also give the option for adding more levels in case price hangs in between the levels.
+You can add a level yourself(edit the tool) to identify the levels of support and resistance.

-How long you should hold an open position, is a personal thing for all traders.
+How long you can hold an open position in forex, is a personal thing for all traders.
 The decision is all yours.
 You know what your goals are as a trader, the kind of strategy you use to trade.
 All this starts from what you are? and What you want?
 If I am to answer,...